 Left click audio track to Listen; Right click to "Save..." mp3

-On the last track we discussed the first key to past redemption.
+In the last section, we discussed the first key to past redemption.
 We also introduced the "Healing Hurts" Technique.

-On this track we will discuss the second key to past redemption.
+In this section, we will discuss the second key to past redemption.
 As you will see, the second key to past redemption is restitution.
 We will also discuss living in the present.
-As you listen to this track, you might think of how restitution can help your client.
-Could playing this track in an upcoming session be beneficial?
+As you listen to this section, you might think of how restitution can help your client.
+Could playing this section in an upcoming session be beneficial?

 First, let’s discuss the second key to past redemption, which is restitution.
 As you know, restitution is "an act of restoring."
 And after your anxiety client has done the arduous work of healing hurts from the past, the next step is to right whatever may be wrong.
 Clearly, restitution is not easy.
 For instance, an effort to confess a series of lies about adultery when a divorce has already been finalized and both parties are remarried is not simple - and it might churn up more new problems than it resolves.